Onyenso/Main/README.md

 #### Project Description

 This project implements a message encryption.
-It accepts a user's key and a plaintext to that will be encrypted using the key.
+It accepts a user's key and a plaintext that will be encrypted using the key.

 #### Usage